I participated in a Holy Week Walk this year.

 Instead, at the check-in booth, volunteers gave each visitor a palm branch.

-A photo booth, decorated with palms provided a place to get into the rejoicing spirit.
+A photo booth, decorated with palms, provided a place to get into the rejoicing spirit.

-Led by a Biblical-scene-costumed guide carrying a bluetooth speaker, guests began their Holy Week Walk to the first scene: the Last Supper.
+Guests began their Holy Week Walk to the first scene: the Last Supper.

 Last Supper

-Ours is a small church and no families had 13 men to volunteer for the dinner.
+Ours is a small church, and no families had 13 men to volunteer for the dinner.

 A maidservant narrated the five-minute scene, observing what she’d seen: